isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 For both DHCPv4 and DHCPv6, Kea interprets this attribute as a client class.
-With the addition of the ability to limit access to pools to specific classes (see :ref:`classification-pools`), RADIUS can be used to force the client to be assigned a dynamic address from a specific pool.
+With the addition of the ability to limit access to pools to specific classes (see :ref:`classification-pools`), RADIUS can be used to force the client to be assigned a dynamic address or prefix from a specific pool.
 Furthermore, the same mechanism can be used to control what kind of options the client gets if there are DHCP options specified for a particular class.